benemon/openshift-ansible-quotas/README.md

 ## Usage

+Each 'host' in the context of this role is an alias to `localhost`.
+This allows us to configure different groups of projects to target based on a host alias.
+In the examples provided, the host `cs123` is an alias to localhost which operates on an OpenShift project called `test1`.

+By comparison, the host `cs456` is also an alias to localhost, but it operates on OpenShift projects `test2` and `test3`.

+Finally, `all-classes` represents a combined list of all projects in the OpenShift cluster.

 ### openshift-quotas

-* Update the `group_vars/all` file with the list of projects to operate against
+* Update the `host_vars/*hostname*.yml` file with the list of projects to operate against
-* Update the `group_vars/all` file with any changes to the default quotas and limitranges specified in `roles/openshift-quotas/defaults/main.yml`
+* Update the `host_vars/*hostname*.yml` file with any changes to the default quotas and limitranges specified in `roles/openshift-quotas/defaults/main.yml`
 * `ansible-playbook site-install.yml -t quotas`

 ### openshift-idling

-* Update the `group_vars/all` file with the list of projects to operate against
+* Update the `host_vars/*hostname*.yml` file with the list of projects to operate against
 * `ansible-playbook site-install.yml -t idling`

 ## Known Issues and Points of Note